A kinetic approach to consensus-based segmentation of biomedical images: Application to biomedical images

 We optimize the values of the parameters $\Delta_1$, $\Delta_2$ and $\sigma^2$ by solving the minimization problem \eqref{eq:min}.
 For each dataset and segmentation task, we select the combination of the parameters that minimize the $DSC_{loss}$.
 The search space is defined by introducing additional constraints on the choice of parameters, in particular we consider $\Delta x\le\Delta_1\le 0.7$, $0.05\le\Delta_2\le 0.3$.
 The values of the parameter $\sigma^2$ are determined by sampling the data from a log-uniform distribution with support $[e^{-5},1]$.
 The DSMC Algorithm~\ref{alg:Boltz} has been implemented in the quasi-invariant scaling with $\epsilon = 10^{-2}$ with final time $ T_{max} = 2000$.

-We present in Figure \ref{fig:4} the results of the optimization process for the \textit{HL60 cell nuclei dataset}.
-In particular, we show the values of the $DSC_{loss}$ function as a function of $\Delta_1$, $\Delta_2$ and $\sigma^2$ parameters.
+We present in Figure~\ref{fig:4} the results of the optimization process for the \textit{HL60 cell nuclei dataset}.
+In particular in Figure~\ref{fig:4a}, we show the values of the $DSC_{loss}$ function as a function of $\Delta_1$, $\Delta_2$ and $\sigma^2$ parameters.
+In Figure~\ref{fig:4b}, we present the segmentations obtained with the best, intermediate, and worst configurations of the parameters $\Delta_1$, $\Delta_2$, and $\sigma^2$.
+It is important to highlight that both visually and in terms of the $DSC_{metric}$, the segmentation accuracy achieved with the optimal parameter configuration is better than that of the other configurations.

 The best configurations of the $\Delta_1$, $\Delta_2$ and $\sigma^2$ parameters for each dataset and segmentation task are listed in Table~\ref{table:best}.

 Once the best configurations of the $\Delta_1$, $\Delta_2$ and $\sigma^2$ parameters have been established, we generate the segmentation masks for all the datasets and annotation tasks solving the Boltzmann model in \eqref{eq:bol_strong} with the optimal choice of parameters.
 At the end of the segmentation procedure, we apply the two morphological refinement steps as described in Section~\ref{sec4} to improve the quality of the segmentation masks.